python-poetry/poetry/docs/docs/contributing.md

 Poetry uses the [black](https://github.com/ambv/black) coding style and you must ensure that your code follows it.
 If not, the CI will fail and your Pull Request will not be merged.

-To make sure that you don't accidently commit code that does not follow the coding style, you can install a pre-commit hook that will check that everything is in order:
+To make sure that you don't accidentally commit code that does not follow the coding style, you can install a pre-commit hook that will check that everything is in order:

 ```bash